hyperledger-labs/fabric-operations-console/packages/athena/env/README.md

 // feature flags for the UI. do not modify unless you know the impact.
 "feature_flags": {

+  // if true will log user and api key activity
+  // see doc in ./packages/athena/docs/_event_tracking_notes.md for more information
+  // defaults true
+  "audit_logging_enabled": true,

   // if true channel/orderer/application capabilities can be selected during channel creation
   // defaults true
   "capabilities_enabled": true,